2018 NBA Draft Rumors: Deandre Ayton, Marvin Bagley III 'Locked In' as 1-2 Picks

 Sam Amick of USA Today also noted there was a "very real chance" the team would take Michael Porter Jr. with the second pick, although he added that medical concerns could hold them back.

-Per Charania, the team will apparently go with the "safe" choice of Bagley, a big man who looked dominant during his one college basketball season at Duke.
+Per Charania, Sacramento will go with the "safe" choice of Bagley, a big man who looked dominant during his one college season at Duke.
 Still, Bleacher Report's Jonathan Wasserman listed him as the No. 6 overall player in the class in his final big board.

-Of course, all this could change during the draft Thursday night, especially when teams start offering potential trades to the top teams on the board.
+Of course, all this could change during the draft Thursday night, especially if teams start offering trades to the top teams on the board.

-The safest pick remains Ayton going No. 1 after impressing the Suns throughout the predraft process.
+The safest pick remains Ayton at No. 1 after he impressed the Suns throughout the predraft process.

 "We've been looking for a center to kind of anchor our team offensively and defensively," general manager Ryan McDonough said Wednesday, per Scott Bordow of the Arizona Republic.
 "We think Deandre has that kind of potential."